07 September 2024

 Jacques Rogge: surgeon sportstar linguist

-Belgium-born Jacques Rogge (1942-2021) was educated at the Jesuit Sint-Barbara College in Ghent and the University of Ghent.
-I imagine that because his grandfather (cycling) and father (track-field; hockey) were both professional sportsmen, he felt encouraged to study sports medicine.
-In 1972, Rogge was the first to study muscle activity during sailing using invasive needle EMG to obtain his Master degree in Sports Medicine.
+Belgium Jacques Rogge (1942-2021) was educated at the Jesuit Sint-Barbara College in Ghent and University of Ghent.
+I imagine that because his grandfather (cycling) and father (track-field; hockey) were both professional sportsmen, he was keen to study sports medicine.
+In 1972, Rogge studied muscle activity during sailing using invasive needle EMG to earn his Master degree in Sports Medicine.
 Then he got his Medical Degree at Brussels’ Free Uni.

 Jacques Rogge, Juan Antonio Samaranch, Vladimir Putin,